The world's 600 million adolescent girls are the innovators, the artists, the scientists, the mentors — the GirlForce — of tomorrow.

-The progress since the Beijing Declaration has been remarkable but girls around the world — especially those living in rural areas or humanitarian settings and those with disabilities — still need us to stand with them to tackle issues like child marriage, education inequality, gender-based violence, climate change and self-esteem.
+The progress since the Beijing Declaration has been remarkable, but girls around the world — especially those living in rural areas or humanitarian settings and those with disabilities — still need us to stand with them to tackle issues like child marriage, education inequality, gender-based violence, climate change and self-esteem.

-UNICEF works around the world to ensure that every girl and woman can live free from violence, attend and complete school, choose when and whom she marries and earn equal pay for equal work.
+UNICEF works with partners around the world to ensure that every girl and woman can live free from violence, attend and complete school, choose when and whom she marries and earn equal pay for equal work.

 Given the right tools and opportunities, there's no limit to what today's young women can accomplish.